adambard/learnxinyminutes-docs/hcl.html.markdown

 output "all-bucket-names2" {
   value = [for b in aws_s3_bucket.coloured-bucket: b.bucket]
 }
-// can also include filter
+// can also include a filter
 output "filtered-bucket-names" {
   value = [for b in aws_s3_bucket.coloured-bucket:
     b.bucket if length(b.bucket) < 10 ]
 }

 // here are some ways to generate maps {red: "red-123123.."}
 output "bucket-map" {
   value = {
     for b in aws_s3_bucket.coloured-bucket:
        trimsuffix(b.bucket_prefix, '-')
          => b.bucket
    }
 }

-// as of terraform 0.13 it is now also possible to use count/each for modules
+// as of Terraform 0.13 it is now also possible to use count/each for modules

 variable "learn-functions" {
   type = bool